Southern Railway 1401: Design and appearances

 During the 1920s, the Southern Railway's (SOU) smaller Ps-2 class 4-6-2 Light Pacifics have reach their limit and could not handle the longer and heavier mainline passenger trains between Washington, D.C., and Atlanta, Georgia.
 (Note: Although there were Ts and Ts-1 class 4-8-2 locomotives valid enough to handle this work, they could not be relocated to some of SOU's routes all over again.)
 Therefore, the SOU ordered the more powerful 4-6-2 Heavy Pacific Ps-4 class with a total of 27 locomotives, Nos.
 1366–1392, built between 1923 and 1924 by the American Locomotive Company (ALCO) of Schenectady, New York, and were originally painted black with gold leaf lining and lettering.
 (Note: The five locomotives (Nos.
 6471–6475) were built for the Cincinnati, New Orleans and Texas Pacific Railway (CNO&TP), while the other four locomotives (Nos.
 6684–6687) were assigned to the Alabama Great Southern Railroad (AGS).)
 These locomotives were equipped with a two-axle bogie tender with a fuel capacity of 16 t of coal and 10000 gal of water.
 The Ps-4s were based on the United States Railroad Administration (USRA) Heavy Pacific design, differing in that they lacked the smaller 73 in driving wheels, and included a slightly shorter boiler, and a Worthington 3-B type feedwater heater.
-These arrangements made the Ps-4s produce 47,535 pounds of tractive effort, which allowed them to pull 14 passenger cars at 80 mph on SOU's Piedmont terrain.
+These arrangements made the Ps-4s produce 47535 lbf of tractive effort, which allowed them to pull 14 passenger cars at 80 mph on SOU's Piedmont terrain.

-During 1925, SOU president Fairfax Harrison traveled to the United Kingdom where he admired the country's London and North Eastern Railway's (LNER) apple-green passenger locomotives, which inspired him to repaint the Ps-4s and the SOU's other passenger locomotives in a new Virginian green and gold leaf paint scheme.
+During 1925, SOU president Fairfax Harrison traveled to the United Kingdom where he admired the country's London and North Eastern Railway's (LNER) apple-green passenger locomotives, which inspired him to repaint the Ps-4s and the other SOU passenger class locomotives in a new Virginia (forest) green and gold leaf paint scheme.
 This included the second batches of twelve locomotives, Nos.
 1393–1404, built in the summer of 1926 by ALCO's Richmond Works in Richmond, Virginia, at a cost of each.
 (Note: Seven additional locomotives (Nos.
 6476–6482) were built for the CNO&TP, while the other four locomotives (Nos.
 6688–6691) were assigned to the AGS.)
 Additionally, they were equipped with an Elesco feedwater heater as opposed to the Worthington type.
 The 1926 locomotives were equipped with a larger three-axle bogie tender with a water capacity of 14000 gal designed for long-distance passenger runs and eliminating multiple water stops, excluding Monroe, Virginia and Greenville, South Carolina.
 Because of the Ps-4s' green and gold paint scheme, they were signified as the First Ladies of the Pacifics by Trains Magazine writer H.S.
 Bryant Jr. Additionally, these locomotives were affectionally nicknamed the Harrison Engines.
 They were among the last passenger steam locomotives built at ALCO's Richmond Works before its closure in 1927.